JabRef/jabref/docs/sweng/functional-specification-document.md

 - Highlighting
 - Recent search

 ### 2.3 User profile

-- For all JabRefusers in all Languages, without special knowhow.
+- All JabRef users with basic know-how in field-based search.
-- Target group of the JabRef software are researchers, PHD candidates, university members, students and the scientific community in general.
+- Target group of the JabRef software are researchers, PhD candidates, university members, students and the scientific community in general.
 - For all supported operating systems (Linux, OS, Windows)

 ### 2.4 Limitations

 - Lucene has to be used for global search bar.
-- Chipview is required in the search bar.
-- Search bar is required to use autocomplete.
+- The speed of query evaluation depends on the current JabRef implementation and won't be altered.

 ### 2.5 Assumptions & Dependencies